 Atopic dermatitis facts

-- Atopic dermatitis is a type of eczema.
+- Atopic dermatitis is a type of chronic eczematous skin disease.

-- The skin sensitivity of this disease may be inherited and genetically determined.
+- The disease may be inherited and genetically determined.

 - The patient's skin may be "super sensitive" to many irritants.